aimeerivers/aimeerivers.github.io/cv.md

 - Used a variety of tools to enable the most effective testing
 - Encouraged the entire team to take an interest in test results
 - Made it easy for anyone to write and run their own tests
+- Became fluent in Danish by being immersed in a primarily Danish-speaking company

 ### April 2013 – August 2018: Senior Tester at BBC, London, UK

+- Worked in Media Services testing video and audio transcoding and playback systems
+- Line managed a team of 8 testers, providing leadership and technical guidance
+- Pioneered automated testing approaches for media technologies previously considered impossible to test
+- Ensured quality and reliability of BBC's media delivery infrastructure during high-profile events

 ### March 2011 – November 2014: Independent Software Crafter at Aimee Rivers Ltd, UK

+- Provided development and testing services to diverse clients across multiple industries
+- Built Ruby on Rails applications and mobile solutions, including the first Android version of BufferApp
+- Delivered projects ranging from single-day engagements to multi-month contracts
+- Worked with BBC as contractor during London 2012 Olympics preparation, developing automated testing strategies
+- Adapted quickly to different technologies and client requirements across various project types

 ### June 2008 – March 2011: Software Crafter at Eden Development, Winchester, UK

+- Member of a small startup consultancy specializing in Ruby on Rails application development
+- Gained foundational skills in Test-Driven Development (TDD) and Behavior-Driven Development (BDD)
+- Learned clean code principles and agile development practices in a collaborative startup environment

 ## Education